leohliao/interview_study_guide/interview-questions/answers/css-answers.md

 #### <div id="css-a-01"> What are the three main ways to add CSS to a webpage?
 Advantages and disadvantages?</div>
 - **Inline CSS**: written directly into the HTML element as a style attribute.
 Able to override other style specifications.
 Only works if there are a limited number of style definitions.
-- **External Style Sheets**: separate style from content and control multiple HTML documents from a single separate file.
+- **External Style Sheets**: written as `link`, separate style from content and control multiple HTML documents from a single separate file.
 However, it must be downloaded first in order for the HTML file to render properly.
-- **Embedded CSS**: written as <style> tags inside the <head> section of an HTML document.
+- **Embedded CSS**: written as `<style>` tags inside the `<head>` section of an HTML document.
 Loads with the HTML document unlike the external style sheets.
 However, any other HTML documents would not inherit the styling within these tags.

-#### Q002.
-What are CSS media queries and what are they used for?
+#### <div id="css-a-02"> What are CSS media queries and what are they used for?
 - Used to make reponsive web design possible, can apply CSS styles depending on the device
-- Able to adjust style depending on the height, width, orientation, display type
+- Able to adjust style depending on the height, width, orientation, display type and etc.

-#### Q003.
-What is CSS selector specificity and how does it work?
+#### <div id="css-a-03"> What is CSS selector specificity and how does it work?
-- patterns used to select the element(s) you want to style.
+- Patterns used to select the element(s) you want to style.

-* What's the difference between "resetting" and "normalizing" CSS?
+#### <div id="css-a-04"> What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+- This is essential because every browser has a default setting.
+- `Resetting` - Means user override the styles across different browser, usually with a value of 0.
+- `Normalizing` - Means user gives a default setting for all browsers.

-#### Q004.
-Describe Floats and how they work.
+#### <div id="css-a-05"> Describe Floats and how they work.
 - Float is a CSS positioning property.
 To understand its purpose and origin, we can look to print design.
 In a print layout, images may be set into the page such that text wraps around them as needed.
 This is commonly and appropriately called "text wrap".

-#### Q005.
-Describe z-index and how stacking context is formed.
+#### <div id="css-a-06"> Describe z-index and how stacking context is formed.
 - Z-index controls the vertical stacking order of elements that overlap.
 - Stacking context is a three-dimensional conceptualization of HTML elements an imaginary z-axis relative to the user.
 Stacking contexts are treated as a single unit in the parent stacking context.

-#### Q006.
-Describe BFC(Block Formatting Context) and how it works.
+#### <div id="css-a-07"> Describe BFC(Block Formatting Context) and how it works.
 - The region in which the layout of block boxes occurs and in which floats interact with other elements.
-The positioning and clearning of floats apply only to the elements in the same block formatting context.
+The positioning and clear of floats apply only to the elements in the same block formatting context.

-#### Q007.
-What are the various clearing techniques and which is appropriate for what context?
+#### <div id="css-a-08"> What are the various clearing techniques and which is appropriate for what context?
 - The problem with floated object is that they don't add to the height of the object they reside in properly.
 To solve this problem, we clear the float.
-- First way (Old School Method): `.clear {clear:both;}`
+- First way (Old School Method): `.clear { clear: both; }`
-- Second way (Overflow): `.clear {overflow:hidden;}`
+- Second way (Overflow): `.clear { overflow:hidden; }`

-* How would you approach fixing browser-specific styling issues?
+#### <div id="css-a-09"> How would you approach fixing browser-specific styling issues?

-* How do you serve your pages for feature-constrained browsers?
+#### <div id="css-a-10"> How do you serve your pages for feature-constrained browsers?

-  * What techniques/processes do you use?
+  #### <div id="css-a-11"> What techniques/processes do you use?
-* What are the different ways to visually hide content (and make it available only for screen readers)?
+#### <div id="css-a-12"> What are the different ways to visually hide content (and make it available only for screen readers)?
+- `.hide {display: none;}`

-* Have you ever used a grid system, and if so, what do you prefer?
+#### <div id="css-a-13"> Have you ever used a grid system, and if so, what do you prefer?

 * Have you used or implemented media queries or mobile specific layouts/CSS?